Enable Starburst Warp Speed for your cluster#

 In the following example, 20 row groups of the tripid column of the

-trips_data table in the trips schema are accelerated with a data cache
+trips_data table in the trips schema are accelerated with an index.

 {